simranketha/simranketha.github.io/_pages/research.md

 ---
 permalink: /Research/
-title: "Selectivity, Discriminability and Ablation in Deep neural network"
+title: "Research"
 ---

-My research is on
+My current research is on Selectivity, Discriminability and Ablation in Deep neural network

 ## Current projects:

+Selectivity, Discriminability and Ablation in Deep neural network